goyalsakshi02/practice_repo/README.md

 # Java Script Learning Module
+## Variables
+- Variables are stored in a memory .
+- Variables hold reusable data in a program and associate it with a name.
+There are three types of variables:-
+- ** var **   : Used in the previous versions of ES6.
+- ** let **   : let is the preferred way to declare a variable when it can be reassigned
+- ** const ** : It is the preferred way to declare a variable with a constant value.
 ## Functons
 ### Definition of Funtion
  A function is a reusable block of code that groups together a sequence of statements to perform a specific task.